neural-data-science/NESC_3505/NESC3505_Syllabus_2020_s.md

 # Schedule

+(Very much subject to change prior to start of term!)

 | Week | Class | Topic | Evaluation |
 | --- | --- | --- | --- |
 | 1  | 1 | Introduction to the Shell & JupyterLab |     |